ksakmann/Highway-Path-Planner/README.md

 Finally the trajectory planner returns the path with the lowest cost and updates the state of the car.

 ## Missing features
-* The planner currently plans only one move ahead.
-It does neither perform more complicated maneuvers, such as falling behind a car in an adajcent lane to change lanes or switching.
+* Planning multiple state changes.
+The planner currently plans only one move ahead.
+It does not perform more complicated maneuvers, such as falling behind a car in an adajcent lane to change two lanes.
+* Prediction module.
+The planner does not predict state changes of other cars.
+It mereley extrapolates the current velocity of every car in every lane.
-* The planner only plans a single trajectory for each maneuver.
+* Multi-trajectory planning.
+Currently it plans just a single trajectory for each maneuver.
 It would be nice to plan several trajectories for every maneuver, e.g. having different final speeds.
 * Collision evaluation on a per path basis, rather than generally avoiding lane changes if adjacent lanes are busy.

 ## Things to know about the simulator
 The simulator is a great help in designing and testing algorithms.
 It is not perfect though.
 Particularly the data provided at any point in time by the simulator is not 100% accurate.
 At times other cars' coordinates are not transmitted.
 Also either the waypoints themselves or the transformation to and from Frenet coordinates can cause errors of up to 50cm.
-Thus the car can swerve within a lane.
+Thus the car can swerve within a lane and even leave the lane, causing an out-of-lane warning.

 ### Simulator.
 You can download the Term3 Simulator BETA which contains the Path Planning Project from the [releases tab](https://github.com/udacity/self-driving-car-sim/releases).